UXHERI/Cloud-Projects/CICD-Pipeline-With-AWS/README.md

 To start deploying our application, we need to prepare a set of scripts and configuration files for CodeDeploy.
 It's like we need to write a set of instructions for CodeDeploy to follow - otherwise, it wouldn't know how to deploy our application!

 - In your IDE, create a new folder at the root of your project directory.
-- Name the folder "scripts"
+- Name the folder `scripts`
-- Inside the scripts folder, create a new file named "install_dependencies.sh"
+- Inside the scripts folder, create a new file named `install_dependencies.sh`
-- Add the following content to install_dependencies.sh:
+- Add the following content to `install_dependencies.sh`:
 ```bash
 #!/bin/bash
 sudo yum install tomcat -y